Apply code CARE20 to start therapy with 20% off.

 The term “toxic masculinity” was coined by the men’s mythopoetic self-improvement movement of the 80s and 90s.
 This movement was heavily influenced by Freud’s psychoanalytic theory, and it described some patterns of male behavior as immature.

 The mythopoetic movement lacked a solid scientific background but it came up with some valuable observations.
-It pointed out that masculinity itself isn’t toxic.
+It pointed out that masculinity itself isn’t harmful.

-However, societal norms associated with masculinity can encourage toxic behavior.
+However, societal norms associated with male traits can encourage unhealthy behavior.

 The term has quickly become popular, being frequently used when talking about the negative aspects of masculinity.
 The popularity of this term, however, has created a lot of room for misunderstanding.

-So what is masculinity, and when does it become toxic?
+So what is masculinity, when does it become harmful, and how does it develop as such?

 The flip side of masculinity